ddlatice/CWD/content/blog/my-third-entry/index.md

 **Variable Scope** refers to the current accessibility of your declared variable.

 There are two kinds of Variable Scope:
-* Global Variables: these are variables that you declare OUTSIDE a block of code.
+* Global: variables declared in Global scope are declared OUTSIDE a block of code.
-* Local Variables: these are variables that you declare INSIDE a block of code.
+* Local: variables declared in Local scope are declared INSIDE a block of code.

 ...simple enough. let's continue.